avidspartan1/mcp-server-qdrant-rag/DEVELOPMENT.md

 # Development Guide

-This guide covers local development setup for mcp-server-qdrant using Docker Compose.
+This guide covers local development setup for mcp-server-qdrant-rag using Docker Compose.

 ## Quick Start